openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ## BASH Script

 You can run this script or perform the steps manually yourself.
-Click the "Manual Steps" tab above to switch your view.
+Click the "Manual Steps" tab directly above to switch your view.

 It's recommended that you read the script before you run it.
 It's safe to re-run the script if it encounters a temporary problem.